Harry Daft

 Harry Butler Daft (5 April 1866 – 12 January 1945) was an English footballer who played for Notts County, with whom he won the FA Cup in 1894, as well as making five appearances as a left winger for the national side.
 He was also an accomplished first-class cricketer, playing 200 matches for Nottinghamshire between 1885 and 1899.

 Football career

 He was the youngest son of Richard Daft (Nottinghamshire County Cricket Club 1858–1891), brother of Richard Parr Daft (Nottinghamshire C.C.C.
 1886), nephew of Charles Frederick Daft (Nottinghamshire C.C.C.
 1862–64) and cousin to H.C.
 Daft, the champion hurdle racer.
-For genuine all-round sporting ability, however, the star of this remarkable family was Harry Butler Daft.
 In addition to his England football caps, he played in 190 matches for Nottinghamshire C.C.C. and represented the Gentlemen against the Players.
 Additionally, he was no mean exponent of the game of lacrosse, having represented the North against the South, and at the age of 20 was a reserve for England.
 As a footballer he was noted for his great speed, clever centres and ability as an goalscorer.